somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 # Statement of need

-Admittedly, epidemiological models such as the SEIRD variants [@leeEstimationCOVID19Spread2020;@okabeMathematicalModelEpidemics2020] are just another form of representing sigmoidal growth [@xsRichardsModelRevisited2012].
-It has been noted in
+Epidemiological models such as the SEIRD variants [@leeEstimationCOVID19Spread2020;@okabeMathematicalModelEpidemics2020] are just another form of representing sigmoidal growth [@xsRichardsModelRevisited2012].
+However, it has been noted in
 [@christopoulosNovelApproachEstimating2020] that the SEIRD-variant models yield largely exaggerated forecasts.
-Observing the current state of the COVID-19 pandemic, this is also true, as regards, the results of various applications of logistic modelling [@batistaEstimationStateCorona2020;@wuGeneralizedLogisticGrowth2020] which have largely resulted in erroneous identification of the epidemic's progress and its future projection, hence leading policymakers astray [@matthewWhyModelingSpread2020].
+Observing the current state of the COVID-19 pandemic, this is concern is borne out, in the results of various applications of logistic modelling [@batistaEstimationStateCorona2020;@wuGeneralizedLogisticGrowth2020] which have largely resulted in erroneous assessment of the epidemic's progress and its future projection, hence leading policymakers astray [@matthewWhyModelingSpread2020].

 Notably, two recurring limitations of the logistic definitions in the literature and other software packages exist.
-These two limitations are trends that have persisted since the first logistic-sigmoid function introduction [@bacaerVerhulstLogisticEquation2011].
+These two limitations are trends that have persisted since the first introduction of the logistic-sigmoid function [@bacaerVerhulstLogisticEquation2011].

 First is that, the co-domain of logistic function is assumed to be infinite.
 This assumption violates the natural principle of finite growth.
 Second is that, during optimization, estimation of the logistic hyper-parameters  for the individual logistic-sigmoids that make the multiple logistic-sigmoid sum is computed separately, instead of as a unified function.
 The effect of this, is that, as the number of logistic-sigmoids